The increasing threat of antimicrobial resistance

 There are two sides to the answer — reducing the use of antibiotics, and developing new ones, and each is as important as the other.

-"The demand side needs to be reduced, otherwise there is no point in developing new drugs," said Lord Jim O'Neil, who led the UK government's review into antimicrobial resistance.
+"The demand side needs to be reduced, otherwise there is no point in developing new drugs," said Lord Jim O'Neill, who led the UK government's review into antimicrobial resistance.
 "By 2020, antibiotic prescriptions should be based on state-of-the-art diagnostics."

 Reducing overuse will require engaging the public and physicians.
 Educating the public not to ask for antibiotics for coughs and colds, and educating general practitioners, surgeons, oncologists and others who prescribe antibiotics to be aware of the value of antibiotics and the risk of resistance.